Detection and Estimation of Local Signals: Segmentation.

+(i) In (\ref{segmentprob}), we treated the process $Z(t,T)$ as continuous in $t$ and have used $\delta$ and $\Delta$ as a differentials to replace sums by integrals..
+In applications we always take $\Delta = 1,$ so one could leave the integral over $T$ in the form of a sum.
+Numerically this makes essentially no difference.
+We could also take $\Delta$ to 0 faster than $1/b^2$, which would effectively treat the process in $T$ as a continuous, but not differentible, process.
+This leads to a very conservative approximation if the process is approximately Gaussian, but presumably more robust to departures from normality. (ii) For a numerical example, suppose $m = 365$, $b = 4.0 (4.41) $, $m_0 = n_0 = 5.$ Then (\ref{segmentprob}) gives the approximation 0.05 (0.01).
+When $T$ is allowed to vary continuously, the threshold corresponding to 0.05 (0.01) is 4.43(4.80.)
+A small simulation with $m_0 = n_0 =5$ and a sample size of 10000 to test the accuracy of the first set of thresholds gave the values 0.0493 and 0.0111.

+(ii) It is possible to make the preceding argument rigorous, but the many details that one can see in related arguments suggest that a complete proof would be onerous and not add any new insights (cf. \cite{SY2000}, \cite{FaLSi20}).

+(iii) The condition that $m$ not be too large compared to $b$ guarantees that there is asymptotically at most one excursion above a high threshold $b$, so the right hand side (RHS) of (\ref{segmentprob}) converges to 0, and hence our approximation lies in the domain of small tail probabilities.
+For much larger $m$, there can be several excursions above $b$, so RHS(\ref{segmentprob}) may be bounded away from 0, and one expects in that case that a suitable approximation has the form $Q - [1- \exp[-RHS(\ref{segmentprob})] \rightarrow 0.$ See \cite{SY2000} for the global arguments for a similar example.

-When this process detects a change in slope, for the smallest value of $T$ there typically is a cluster of values of $t$ where $|Z(t,T)|$ exceeds the chosen threshold.
-In practice we might reasonably choose the smallest such $t$, or the value that maximizes $|Z(t,T)|$.
-We then iterate the process starting from the selected $t$.
-Upon iteration the background linear regression is estimated using the data beginning with that $t$.
-It may not be clear which choice is better in a particular application.
+(iv) When the process $Z(t,T)$ exceeds a suitable threhold, there is typically a cluster of values of $T$ and $t$ where $|Z(t,T)|$ exceeds that threshold.
+In practice we might for the smallest such $T$ choose as an estimate of the position of a slope change the smallest $t$, the value that maximizes $|Z(t,T)|$, or perhaps some other value.
+One hopes that experience eventually suggests an optimal choice of $t$, but that does not seem to be the case.
+Examples where there is only a small number of values of $T$ and $t$ with the values of $t$ only slightly smaller than $T$ may indicate the presence of outliers and suggests that we skip to a larger value of $T$.
+Once a value of $t$ is selected, we then iterate the process starting from that $t$, and the background linear regression is estimated using the data beginning with that $t$.

-{\bf Remarks.} (i) Although we use this ``pseudo-sequential'' method with a given amount of data, it can also be used for actual sequential detection, as in the problem of monitoring kidney transplants discussed in \cite{SC80}.

-(ii) Although sample paths of the process $Z(t,T)$ as a function of $t$ are smooth, as a function of $T$ they behave locally like a random walk.
-A consequence is that to obtain a mathematically precise derivation of the approximation (\ref{segmentprob}), local perturbations of the paramter $T$ must be scaled by a small factor, say $\Delta$, which converges to 0 at the rate of $1/b^2$ when $b \rightarrow \infty.$ See, for example, \cite{FaLSi18} for the case of abrupt changes in the mean.
-A similar remark applies to (\ref{segmentprob2}) given below.
+(v) We have used the term ``pseudo-sequential'' since most applications discussed in this paper involve a fixed amount of data.
+However, we estimate $\alpha$, $\beta$ and $\sigma^2$ using the data since the last change detected, so the method can also be applied sequentially.
+See Section 4 for an application to detecting upswings in COVID-19..

 A second method of segmentation, called MS below (for Maximum Score Statistic), uses (in obvious notation)